 This post may contain affiliate links.
 That means if you click on a link and make a purchase, I may make a small commission at no additional cost to you.
 Thank you for your support!

-About the recipe
+Researching the recipe

 My version of clotted cream is thick, spreadable, and deliciously gooey – just like that tiny little heavenly jar I savored at the British Museum; it has a hint of that wonderfully crinkly, craggly skin that many people look for in authentic clotted cream; and the color is a lovely white, with just the tiniest hint of pale yellow.

-What to do with clotted cream
+Equipment needed to make clotted cream

-Clotted Cream
+PrintClotted Cream

 - Yield: about 6 ounces clotted cream 1x